ZKemstedt/adventofcode2020/c_notes.md

 Name[strcspn(Name, "\n")] = 0;

 ```
-## count occurences of char in string
+## Count occurences of char in string
 [https://stackoverflow.com/questions/4235519/counting-number-of-occurrences-of-a-char-in-a-string-in-c/4235545]
 ```c
 // the one I use